 New Zealand is an incredible camping destination, with a number of lavish ‘glampsites’ in the pristine bushland.
 Our favourites are Hurunui Jacks in Hokitika and Magic Cottages at Takou River.

-Cambodia is another great glamping destination, with the newly opened Shinta Mani Wild offering sustainable, luxury camping in the jungle.
+Cambodia is another great glamping destination, with the iconic Shinta Mani Wild offering sustainable, luxury camping in the jungle.